North American blizzard of 1966: The blizzard

-Conditions East of Lake Ontario
+East of Lake Ontario

-Heavy lake effect snow fell southeast of Lake on January 27, 28, and 29, before the heavy snows from the cyclone reached the area on January 30.
-Lake effect bands continued to impact northern Cayuga, Onondaga, Madison, Oswego, and Oneida counties even during the cyclonic portion of the event on January 30-31.
+Heavy lake effect snow fell southeast of Lake Ontario on January 27, 28, and 29, before the heavy snows from the cyclone reached the area on January 30.
+Lake effect bands continued to impact northern Cayuga, Onondaga, Madison, Oswego, and Oneida counties even during the cyclonic portion of the event on January 30–31.

 Winds were more than 60 mph during the storm.
 The snow was badly drifted and roads and schools closed as long as a week.
-Drifts covered entire 2 story houses.
+Drifts covered entire two-story houses.

 A total of 102 in of snow was recorded at Southwest Oswego by meteorologist and associate earth science professor Robert Sykes Jr. His total includes 50 in of this falling on the calendar day of January 31 alone.
 Sykes' measurement methodology was designed to arrive at a "true" snowfall total and account for the settling effects of the wind on snow accumulation.
 His methodology included estimation and frequent measurements.
 While Sykes methodology was certainly rigorous and scientific, it is not directly comparable to official snowfall measuring practices utilized by the National Weather Service.